brianberns/AutoDiff/Readme.md

 ## Generic numbers

-Let's start with a function that implements a simple numerical compuation in F#:
+Let's start with a function that implements a simple numerical computation in F#:

 ```fsharp
 > let f x = sqrt (3.0 * sin x);;